Sharing is caring!

 I grew up in a farmhouse with two brothers and sisters without a dishwasher.
 So you can bet hand washing dishes was quite a task.
 While my mother has taught us many great things, dishwashing isn’t one of them.

 You see, she taught us to fill one half of the sink all the way up with hot water and dish soap from a blue bottle.
 The other half was filled with warm water to rinse in.
-And we were given either an old washcloth or a blue or green plastic scrubbing pad.
-Then we washed every plate, cup, fork, pan, and so on in the same water.
+We were given either an old washcloth or a blue or green plastic scrubbing pad.
+Then, we washed every plate, cup, fork, pan, and so on in the same water.
 As the bubbles disappeared, so did the heat, and the water became dirtier with every dish.

 If you have ever washed dishes like this, let me tell you there is a much better way!
 Here’s how I’m teaching my daughter to wash dishes more effectively and sustainably.